 Xavier Becerra is the 33rd Attorney General of California, and the first Latino to hold the office in state history.
 A staunch advocate for hardworking families, Becerra, a former member of Congress for 24 years, brings decades of experience as he defends the rights of nearly 40 million Californians.

-Serving as Attorney General since 2017, Becerra has taken the Trump Administration to court 49 times, including to defend the Affordable Care Act (ACA), and the Deferred Action for Childhood Arrivals (DACA) program.
+Serving as Attorney General since 2017, Becerra has taken the Trump Administration to court over 80 times, including to defend the Affordable Care Act (ACA), and the Deferred Action for Childhood Arrivals (DACA) program.
 He’s led the fight against the discriminatory Muslim travel ban, the EPA’s illegal delay of air quality standards, and the ill-conceived wasteful plan to build a wall along the California border.

 Within California, Becerra has announced multi-million dollar settlements on behalf of Californians harmed by bad over-the-counter medications, wire fraud scams, and compromised credit card information.
 He has secured tens of millions of dollars in debt relief for students who were taken advantage of by predatory for-profit colleges.
 Becerra has also worked to reduce the sexual assault testing kit backlog in cities across the state and has taken strong action fight against opioid abuse.
 And he prevented Big Oil giant Valero from taking over a petroleum distributor which could have led to higher gas prices at the pump.